omnistreams/omnistreams-spec/spec.md

   Note that the term Channel would probably usually be used for this purpose.
   However, that term is heavily used for several different meanings, so we chose to use a different term to avoid confusion.
-We believe this usage is essentially the same as the Haskell conduit package (see links below).
+We believe this usage is essentially the same as the Haskell conduit package.
 * **Multiplexer** - Multiplexers provide a simple interface for creating and managing multiple Conduits over a single concurrency resource.
 This is useful for sharing a single network socket or other communication primitive where